FinTech

 Payment card technologies

 As technology continues to evolve, so do the payment methods available for debit card transactions.
-Today, businesses can choose from various payment technologies, such as EMV chip cards, contactless payments, and mobile wallets to process debit card payments.
+Today, businesses can choose from various payment technologies, such as EMV chip cards, contactless payments, and mobile wallets for debit card online payment processing.

 EMV technology